 The thing to remember here is that the advertiser is making and publishing the post.
 They're paying Instagram for the audience they want access to, but the post is theirs to create.

 Paid sponsorships happen between a brand and an influencer or realtor on Instagram.
 The creator will have a brand and an audience that is relevant to the business.

 Think of it like social media product placement; just like a business might pay a TV show to have their brand of soda on the countertop in the series finale, they can also pay a person on Instagram to hold that same soda in a picture on their Instagram feed.

 There are numerous influencers for each industry.
 Here's a big list of today's known influencers and the types of audiences they attract.

 Using #ad and #spon Hashtags

-In the past couple years, brands have come under fire for hiring influencers but not making it clear to the audience that these influencers were getting paid.
+Brands have come under fire in the past for working with influencers but not making it clear that the influencers were paid to share content.

 Department store Lord & Taylor, for instance, settled charges with the FTC in 2016 after paying 50 influencers to wear a dress in their posts without hashtagging #sponsorship or #ad.

 Instagram prefers that influencers mark paid sponsorships as paid partnerships so their audiences know the intention behind the post.
 It's critical your followers know if you're getting paid to promote a product.
 Ethics aside, it could destroy your account's credibility if you're caught, and lose everything you've worked hard to build -- namely, an authentic, trusting community.

 In 2017, Instagram released a paid partnership feature to combat this issue — if you tag a brand in a post and the brand confirms the relationship, the ad will be marked at the top with a "paid partnership" label.
 This also helps the brand gather data regarding how well the campaign is performing.